nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: The friend Draco is listed, as his `FRIEND_ID` contains the keyword Draco.

     4. Test case: `friend --list Dra`<br>
        Expected: The friend Draco is listed, as his `FRIEND_ID` contains the keyword `Dra`.

     5. Test case: `friend --list co`<br>
        Expected: The friend Draco is listed, as his `FRIEND_ID` contains the keyword `co`.

-### Finding games
+### Filtering friends in games' list using a keyword

-1. Finding games using a keyword
+1. Filtering games' list using a keyword

-    1. Prerequisites: There exists more than one game in gitGud, one of which has the `FRIEND_ID` Valorant.
+    1. Prerequisites: There exists more than one game in gitGud, one of which has the `GAME_NAME` Valorant.

     2. Test case: `game --list`<br>
        Expected: All games are listed.